thomas4019/mongo-query-to-postgres-jsonb/README.md

 * [Mongo Docs](https://docs.mongodb.org/manual/tutorial/query-documents/#match-a-field-without-specifying-array-index)

 With MongoDB, you can search a document with a subarray of objects that you want to match when any one of the elements in the array matches.
-This tools implements it in SQL using a subquery so it is not be the most efficient.
+This tool implements it in SQL using a subquery, so it will likely not be the efficient on large datasets.

+To enable subfield matching, you can pass a third parameter which is either an array of field names that will be assumed to potentially be arrays or `true` if you want it to assume any field can be an array.

-Example document.
+Example document:
 ```js
 {
   "courses": [{